alanwsmith/typing-rust.alanwsmith.com/src/todo/index.md

 ## Other

+- Verify that the generic term statement can be used to describe expressions (e.g. "an `if` statement is an expression")

 - Is it possible to make the book dynamic in some way, even if it's just manually.
 Like a setting where you can select if you've got any programming experience